Tag: reflection

 And if not?
 That’s okay too.
 I’m still writing.
 Still here.
 Still fighting for my own little space in this life.

-If this spoke to you, leave a comment — I actually read them.
-They remind me I’m not alone in this either.
 Sharing helps others find this space too.
 That matters more than you know.

 Thanks for reading — as always.

 P.S.
 If you’ve been afraid of putting your work out there, I get it.
-I was afraid to hit publish for this post and page, but clicked it anyways.
-This post is for you too, to say, “let’s do it anyways.”
+I was afraid to hit publish for this post and page, but did it anyways.

 You’re not invisible, even if it feels that way.
-I can see your own light across the void, even if I can’t hear you yet.
+I can see your light across the void, even if I can’t hear you yet.

 • It’s All Perspective: On Writing, Struggle, and Using the Tools That Keep Me Going